moveit/moveit2_tutorials/doc/tutorials/quickstart_in_rviz/quickstart_in_rviz_tutorial.rst

   |C|

-  * You should now see the Panda robot in RViz:
+  * You should now see the Kinova robot in RViz:

   |D|